 I very rarely read science fiction but Andy Weir made it so easy for me to enjoy The Martian that I couldn’t wait to try another book by him.
 And Project Hail Mary is just as mind-blowing, intelligent, gripping, humorous, and thought-provoking.

+My love of this book came from how relatable and likeable Weir made Ryland right from the outset.
 At first, Ryland wakes with no knowledge of where is or why he’s there, so his confusion allows you to engage with him easily from the get-go.
 Weir then develops the story brilliantly to slowly reveal why Ryland was chosen for this mission, what he has to do, and why it’s so important, and I’m again blown away by Weir’s imagination.

 I wouldn’t know the first thing about what it takes to get a person into space, but Weir makes writes such accessible sci-fi’s that you don’t doubt for a second that this could all actually happen.
 Primarily set in space, told alongside a past narrative that sees the planning for the mission, there is again a lot of science, maths and hypothesising that would normally go over my head, but Weir is such a great writer that he makes you feel intelligent enough to understand everything that’s going on.